tiggreen/tik.dev/content/pages/about.md

 draft: false
 ---

 Hi!
-My name is Tigran, and I'm a site reliability engineer at [Buffer](https://buffer.com).
-I spend most of my time debugging cloud systems and thinking about ways I can help engineers to be more productive.
+My name is Tigran, and I'm an infrastructure engnieer at [Buffer](https://buffer.com).
+I spend most of my time debugging systems, building tools and thinking about ways I can make engineers more productive.

-I'm very interested in the future of work and how we build software now will change in the future.
-Most of my exciting ideas (they seem exciting to me, okay, also to my wife) are formed around it.
-In my free time, I try to work on my side-projects, write, and play soccer.
+I'm very interested in the future of work, and how we build software now will change in the future.
+Even if we put the software aside, the future of work is fascinating.
+In my free time, I try to write, exercise, and watch movies.

 Here are some other things about me that you might want to know: